Chris Jarman

 Chris Jarman is a British stage and television actor.
 He is the voice-over for E4's Tattoo Fixers.
 He is also known for providing the voice of The Mechanic in Thunderbirds Are Go.
-Jarman played Doctor Dillamond, and understudied the role of the Wizard of Oz, in the London production of the musical Wicked from 2018 to July 20, 2019.
+Jarman played Doctor Dillamond, and understudied the role of the Wizard of Oz, in the West End production of the musical Wicked from July 2018 to July 2019.
+As of March 2025, he is starring as Hades in the West End's Hadestown.